eftieell/intro_programming_2/src/chapters/functions/function_arguments.md

     # Code defining the function
 ```

 Example 1: In the program below, the simple function `greet_user()` outputs `"Hello, world!"` to the console multiple times.
-The argument to the function determines how many times the line is output.
+The argument to the function determines how many times the greeting is output to the terminal.
 The argument gives a way of passing information (the number of greetings to output) from the line that calls the function to within the function itself.

 <table>
 <tr><td>Code</td><td>Output</td></tr>